-February 14, 2019, Kansas City, MO: Kansas City Young Audiences is pleased to announce they have joined the Kennedy Center Partners in Education for the Kansas/Missouri region.
+Kansas City Young Audiences has joined the Kennedy Center Partners in Education for the Kansas/Missouri region.
 The KS/MO team also includes Liberty Public Schools, Shawnee Mission School District, and the Carlsen Center at Johnson County Community College.

 “Kansas City Young Audiences will allow the partnership to increase the reach across the Greater Kansas City Metropolitan area and hone the teaching skills of local teaching artists by inviting them to training opportunities.
 The combination of these highly established and rigorous educational programs will enhance the cross-state partnership to greater benefit for the entire metropolitan area” said Emily Behrmann, General Manager at the Carlsen Center at JCCC.

-Martin English, Executive Director for Kansas City Young Audiences, said “We are thrilled to join the Kansas / Missouri Partners in Education team and are looking forward to participating in the Kennedy Center training.
-We recognize that this opportunity will enhance our arts programming, strengthen our connection to classroom teachers and increase the effectiveness of our talented teaching artists.”
+Martin English, Executive Director for KCYA said, “We are thrilled to join the Kansas / Missouri Partners in Education team and are looking forward to participating in the Kennedy Center training.
+We recognize that this opportunity will enhance our arts programming, strengthen our connection to classroom teachers, and increase the effectiveness of our talented teaching artists.”

 Learn more about the KC Metro Arts Integration Symposium in this video from last year's event.